ahgroup/handelgroupwebsite/content/authors/rachelmercaldo/_index.md

 ---

-* Time in group: 2018 - present
+* Time in group: 2018 - 2021
-* Research Projects: Tuberculosis
+* Research Projects: Ebola, Tuberculosis and SARS-CoV-2